thisistheplace/openwindenergy/README.md

 Output files will be created in `build-cli/` or `build-docker/` and will be located in the following folders:

 ### `output`
-Contains Open Wind output files for each final data layer.
+Contains Open Wind Energy output files for each final data layer.
 Each layer will have a `GeoJSON`, `ESRI Shapefile` and `GeoPackage` version.

 Files will be called either `tipheight-...` or `latest-...`: